No. 03 · Nurse-led

 What it costs.

 Skin boosters are priced per product and per session.
-Most protocols are a 2-session course, four weeks apart, then a maintenance treatment every 4–6 months.
+Most protocols are a 2-session course, four weeks apart.
+Then a maintenance treatment every 4 to 6 months.

 Product Per session

-Lumi Pro — brightening + hydration, suits dull skin £120
+Lumi Pro.
+Brightening + hydration, suits dull skin £120 Book

-Jalupro Classic — amino acids + HA, pre-treatment / repair £150
+Jalupro Classic.
+Amino acids + HA, pre-treatment / repair £150 Book

-Profhilo — pure stabilised hyaluronic, full-face protocol £220
+Profhilo.
+Pure stabilised hyaluronic, full-face protocol £220 Book

-We’ll match the right product to your skin at consultation — not every booster suits every face.
+I match the right product to your skin at consultation.
+Not every booster suits every face.
 Free 30-minute consultation if you’re new.

 The science, plainly